bmaunde/guidelines/erp-magento-integration-guide.md

 The above JSON is for illustration purposes .
 More information on each of the nodes is given below and is also included in the Connector Integration Guide.

-The sync framework  making requests to the Connector to send data to Magento should build the above structure and send it as the request body in JSON format.
+The sync framework  making requests to the Connector to send data to Magento should build the request body as above and send the data in JSON format.
 Likewise, the receiving API(s) should be able to read the payload and process it as required.

 #### Metadata
 The metadata describes the object, action and systems in action.
 This should be constructued from the object names and actions listed in API Data Reference for the corresponding API.
 Please refer to the Connector Integration Guide for more information on how to build this structure.